Register by July 6th!

 Bridgette received her BS in Psychology from Furman University where she studied with Charles Brewer (namesake of APA's Charles L. Brewer Distinguished Teaching of Psychology Award) and then completed her PhD in Cognitive Psychology from Stanford University in 2006.
 She was the recipient of a National Research Service Award to pursue postdoctoral research in Developmental Psychology at the University of Oregon.

 Rachelle Tannenbaum is a Professor at Anne Arundel Community College in Arnold, MD.
 She primarily teaches Introduction to Psychology, which is her favorite course by far; she also teaches and is course coordinator for Developmental Psychology.
 She has been actively involved in training and review processes related to online learning and course design, her department’s learning outcomes assessment efforts, and efforts to reshape the curriculum to emphasize access, diversity, equity, and inclusion.
-After 23 years, she's still in love with the fact that she gets paid to spend her time learning new things.
-Her fantastic experiences with the Psych One conference have inspired her to start a similar conference in the mid-Atlantic.
+After 25 years, she's still in love with the fact that she gets paid to spend her time learning new things.
+Her fantastic experiences with Psych One have inspired her to start a similar conference (MAESTRO Psych) in the mid-Atlantic.

 In addition, Benjamin has served as the Faculty Fellow for the Center for Teaching and Learning at Blinn College in Bryan, TX, developing and presenting workshops on a variety of topics concerning pedagogy, andragogy, teaching methods, and student success with a goal to provide faculty with different perspectives and methodologies to promote success for themselves and their students inside and outside of the classroom.
 In 2019 he was invited to give an TEDx talk on motorcycling and anxiety for the Blinn College TEDx event.